Somali cuisine: Lunch

-Lunch (qado) is often an elaborated main dish of laxoox, pasta (baasto) or rice (Bariis iskukaris) spiced with cumin (kamuun), cardamom (heyl), cloves (dhegayare), and sage (Salvia somalensis).
-The diffused use of pasta (baasto), such as spaghetti, comes from the Italians.
-It is frequently presented with a heavier stew than the Italian pasta sauce.
+Lunch (qado) is often an elaborate main dish of laxoox, pasta (baasto) or rice (Bariis iskukaris) spiced with cumin (kamuun), cardamom (heyl), cloves (dhagayare), and sage (Salvia somalensis).
+The use of pasta (baasto), such as spaghetti, comes from the Italians, though it is frequently accompanied by a heavier stew than pasta sauce.
 As with the rice, it is often served with a banana.

-Spaghetti can also be served with rice, forming a novelty dish referred to as "Federation".
+Spaghetti can also be served with rice, forming a novelty dish referred to as "federation".
 The dish is usually served with equal (whole) portions of rice and spaghetti, split on either side of a large oval plate.
 It is then layered with assorted stewed meats and vegetables, served with salad and an optional banana.
 It has been suggested that the name of the dish is derived from the union of two dishes in Somalia and also from the size and quantity of the food.
-You will not find this dish served in the average Somali household, since it is uncommon to cook both rice and pasta in one meal.
-It is instead more common to order the dish from traditional Somali restaurants, where both rice and spaghetti are always readily available.
-Hence, its novelty status.
+It is more common to order the dish from traditional Somali restaurants, where both rice and spaghetti are always readily available; it is rare in Somali households to prepare both rice and pasta for the same meal.

-In Somalia many people eat some Arab cuisines such as Ful (fava beans) with Kimis or Canjeero, also with Hummus.
-Other dishes include Falafel with Hummus or are eaten with Pita bread, salad and hummus (like a sandwich).

-Another popular dish in the south is iskukaris, a Hot pot (maraq) of rice, vegetables and meat, a national staple.
+Another popular dish is iskukaris, a hot pot (maraq) of rice, vegetables and meat, a national staple.
 Beyond the many styles of hot pot, rice is usually served with a banana on the side.
-In Mogadishu, steak (Busteeki) and fish (Kalluun/Mallaay) are widely eaten.
+In Mogadishu, steak (busteeki) and fish (kalluun/mallaay) are widely eaten.

-Southern Somalis commonly consume a stiff cornmeal referred to as Soor which is usually eaten alongside Stews or Soup.
+Southern Somalis commonly consume a stiff cornmeal referred to as "soor", which is usually eaten alongside stews or soup.

-Another commonly eaten Cornmeal is eaten called Asida.
+Another commonly eaten cornmeal is eaten called asida.
 It is mashed with fresh milk, butter and sugar, or presented with a hole in the middle filled with maraq, or olive oil.

 A variation of flat bread is sabaayad/kimis/cesh.
 Like the rice, is served with maraq and meat on the side.
 The sabaayad of Somalia is often somewhat sweet, and is cooked in a little oil.

 Popular drinks at lunch are balbeelmo (grapefruit), raqey (tamarind) and isbarmuunto (lemonade).
 In Mogadishu, fiimto (Vimto) and laas (lassi) are also common.
-In the northwest, the preferred drinks are cambe (mango) (guava) and tufaax (apple).
+In the northwest, the preferred drinks are cambe (mango), guava, and tufaax (apple).

-Bariis iskukaris is also popular, a rice dish cooked and fried with onions, meat, then mixed with a Somali spice mixture called xawaash which contains cumin, coriander, turmeric, cardamon, black pepper, cloves, and nutmeg.
-It is traditionally served at Somali weddings.